"

 Figure 10.9.
 John Augustus: Commemorating a Pioneer of Probation / Photo Credit: Phyzome (Tim McCormack), photographer, CC BY-SA 4.0

-In 1841, john augustus, a Boston bootmaker and advocate for alcohol abstinence, pioneered the concept of probation, which would become the most widely used alternative to incarceration in the U.S. Augustus attended the court hearing of a “common drunkard” and, moved by the man’s plight, paid his bail on the condition that he abstain from alcohol and trouble while awaiting trial (Friedman, 1994).
+In 1841, John Augustus, a Boston bootmaker and advocate for alcohol abstinence, pioneered the concept of probation, which would become the most widely used alternative to incarceration in the US.
+Augustus attended the court hearing of a “common drunkard” and, moved by the man’s plight, paid his bail on the condition that he abstain from alcohol and trouble while awaiting trial (Friedman, 1994).
 When Augustus returned to court three weeks later with the man, now sober and well-dressed, the dramatic transformation astonished the attendees (Panzarella, 2002).
-This marked the beginning of Augustus’s 18-year voluntary service as a probation officer until his death in 1859 (Friedman, 1994).
+This signaled the beginning of Augustus’s 18-year voluntary service as a probation officer until his death in 1859 (Friedman, 1994).
 During this time, he bailed out and supported 1,946 men and women, with only 10 failing to meet their bail conditions (Lindner, 2006).
-His success demonstrated that many individuals charged with minor crimes could be effectively managed in the community rather than in jail awaiting trial.
-Instead, Augustus argued these low-level offenders could post bond and be released back into the community under the promise to return to court for trial.
+Augustus argued that these low-level offenders could post bond and be released back into the community under the promise to return to court for trial.
+His success demonstrated that many individuals charged with minor crimes could be effectively supervised in the community rather than in jail awaiting trial.

-Augustus was very particular about whom he requested to be placed on probation.
-His careful selection process involved assessing the offender’s likelihood of success through discussions with both them and their family, becoming a foundational aspect of probation.
+Augustus was particular about whom he requested to be placed on probation.
+His careful selection process involved assessing the offender’s likelihood of success through discussions with both them and their family, which became a foundational aspect of probation.
 Augustus is credited with creating one of the three key elements of probationary systems: investigation.
-The other elements, intake and supervision, developed as probation programs spread across the U.S. in the following years (County of San Mateo, n.d.).
+The other elements, intake and supervision, developed as probation programs spread across the US in the following years (County of San Mateo, n.d.).
 By the mid-1950s, probation systems were established nationwide, adopted by both the federal government and all states (Petersilia, 1997).
-Augustus’s pioneering work laid the groundwork for modern probation, promoting rehabilitation and community integration over incarceration, thereby shaping the evolution of criminal justice practices in the U.S.
+Augustus’s groundbreaking work laid the groundwork for modern probation by promoting rehabilitation and community integration over incarceration, thereby shaping the evolution of criminal justice practices in the US.

 Probation Today

-Once an individual accepts probation, they must adhere to specific conditions overseen by an assigned probation officer.
-These typically involve regular meetings with the probation officer, participation in rehabilitative programs, community service, and compliance with court-mandated rules.
-In the initial meeting, the probation officer conducts a comprehensive assessment to evaluate the probationer’s risk to public safety, likelihood for reoffending, and specific rehabilitation needs.
+Once an individual accepts probation, they must follow specific conditions while being overseen by an assigned probation officer.
+These interactions often involve regular meetings with the probation officer, participation in rehabilitative programs, community service, and compliance with court-mandated rules.
+In the initial meeting, the probation officer conducts a comprehensive assessment to evaluate the probationer’s risk to public safety, the likelihood of re-offending, and specific rehabilitation needs.
 Using this assessment, the probation officer develops a personalized supervision plan outlining the probation conditions.
-This plan often includes attending treatment programs, finding employment, fulfilling community service obligations, and maintaining regular contact with the probation officer.
+This plan may include attending treatment programs, finding employment, fulfilling community service obligations, and maintaining regular contact with the probation officer.

 Chart depicting the percentages of different types of probation exits from 2011 to 2021, with categories including: completion, incarcerated, unsatisfactory exit other than incarceration, death or other, and unknown or unreported.